 Smart parking.
 While the improved stability on slopes goes a long way toward improving overall safety of the SW4200, it's not the only headline in that regard.
 This zero-turn mower includes Toro's Smart Park braking system that automatically sets the parking brake and disengages the blades (while keeping the engine running) if the operator leaves the seat.
 The parking brake also automatically engages anytime the mower engine is turned off.
 The Toro SW4200 can mow in reverse, but that requires a key that can be removed to prevent inexperienced users from doing so.
-Experts are largely silent regarding noise levels, and the couple of users that comment are split on whether the Toro SW4200 is louder or quieter than other riding mowers.

 The Toro SW4200 zero-turn riding mower is tested byConsumerReports.org.
 Bagging, mulching and side discharging are all rated, and the mower gets an overall score that can be compared to other zero-turn models.
 The review is only available to subscribers, however.

-There are many fewer reviews here for the Toro SW4200, just about 20, but they are much more positive, with an overall rating of 5 stars out of 5.
+There are many fewer reviews here for the Toro SW4200, just about 28, but they are much more positive, with an overall rating of 5 stars out of 5.
 All would recommend the mower to a friend.
 In addition, product expert Jose Castellanos gives it a recommendation.